 - In-depth study, often with an element of being able to shape your own assignments based on what topics you are personally interested in

-- National and internationally recognised qualifications
+- National and internationally recognized qualifications

 - Career building for mid and senior level posts.

-The challenges of long-term study include:
+The challenges of long-term study